Swimming Specific Exercises

 Athletes need to be able to control their spine and pelvic position.
 Whether it’s disturbed by internal muscle forces or external.
 This is core stability.

 A swimmers actions in the upper and lower body connect back to the core.
-If they don’t have adequate core stability, the spine and pelvis can be pulled out of place.
+Without adequate core stability, the spine and pelvis can be pulled out of place.

-Many athletes have to develop core stability in isolation before they can produce it during multi-segmental movement.
+Many athletes need to develop core stability in isolation first.
+They needs this before they can produce it during multi-segmental movement.
 This is one reason why core stability is both a foundation and ongoing focus for swimmers.

-Swimming athletes should strive to maintain an elongated spine and streamline position.
+Swimming specific exercises should strive to maintain an elongated spine and streamline position.
 This is paramount in the pool when they apply force.
-It should be a goal in many of their dryland and strength exercises.
+As a result, it should be a goal in many of their dryland and strength exercises.
 In upper body exercises they should display advanced lumbo-pelvic control as well.

 - Fundamental breathing patterns & resets